QiYuan-Zhang/Introduction-of-Jekyll/README.md

 ```
 jekyll new projectname     # creat a new jeklyll project
 cd projectdir              # to your dir where have the _config.yml file
-bundle exec jekyll serve   # Start the local server (This will help ensure the proper Jekyll version is running.) --> go to http://localhost:4000 in browser
+bundle exec jekyll serve   # Start the local server (This will help ensure the proper Jekyll version is running.)
 jekyll serve               # Start the local server
 ```
 Go to: **http://localhost:4000 in browser**